abadithela/abadithela.github.io/index.md

 </ol> -->
 ---
 ## Talks
+* Dec 2025: RGSO Seminar, University of Delaware.
+Thanks to Gustavo Cardona and the Robotics Grad Student Organization for hosting me!
 * Oct 2025: Princeton PRPL Group Meeting Talk.
 Thanks to Tom Silver for hosting me!
 * Oct 2025: Amazon Robotics Science Chat.
 Thanks to Yesh Dattatreya and Farokh Atashzar for hosting me!
 * Oct 2025: Ames-Burdick Group Meeting Talk.
 Thanks to Professor Burdick and Ames for hosting me!